 Our mission

 Our mission is to bring hope and wellness to individuals and families who are struggling with psychosis.
 To reduce stigma and increase help-seeking, we educate our community on the nature of mental disorders and the positive impact of early intervention.
-We use our unique training and expertise in cutting-edge assessment techniques to identify at-risk individuals early in their illness and provide comprehensive evidence-based treatment, focusing on consumer self-determination and family support as the path toward recovery.
+We use our unique training and expertise in leading-edge assessment techniques to identify at-risk individuals early in their illness and provide comprehensive evidence-based treatment, focusing on consumer self-determination and family support as the path toward recovery.